nizos/nizos.github.io/src/posts/robot-control-with-the-jetson-nano/index.md

 ---
 title: 'Robot Control with the Jetson Nano'
-description: 'Two years ago, I got to dive into a project at the intersection of machine learning and hardware - right before ChatGPT became a household name and when terms like "overfitting" puzzled me.
+description: 'Two years ago, I got to dive into a project at the intersection of machine learning and hardware - right before ChatGPT became a household name and when terms like overfitting puzzled me.
 Nonetheless, I was really excited about it, especially because it involved both software and hardware, a combination Im quite fond of.'
 date: 2024-04-02
 author: Nizar
 permalink: /{{ title | slugify }}/index.html